 1. Paying Off Debt and Saving for the Future

 It’s easy for them to see that they come out way ahead on what they invested in financial coaching.
-In addition, they then have the tools they need for confident money management they can use into the future and only need to check in with me occasionally.
+In addition, they then have the tools they need for confident money management they can use into the future, and they only need to check in with me occasionally.

 Of course, their results will depend a lot on how engaged they are in the process and how ready they are to make a change in their financial life.
 (I’ll talk more about who benefits the most from financial coaching in just a minute.)